Modern Weight ScienceAbout

 Pick a consistent day

-Same day every week.
-Many people choose a day where any mild next-day nausea is least disruptive — a weekend, or a lighter work day.
-Set a recurring reminder; it's easy to lose track.
+Same day every week keeps the medication level in your body steady and makes it a habit instead of a decision.
+Many people choose a day where any mild next-day effects are least disruptive, such as a weekend or a lighter work day.
+Set a recurring phone reminder, because with a once-weekly rhythm it is genuinely easy to lose track of which day you are on.

 Rotate injection sites

-The common sites are the abdomen (a couple of inches from the navel), the front of the thigh, and the back of the upper arm.
-Rotate between them week to week to avoid irritation.
-Follow the specific instructions that came with your pen.
+The common sites are the abdomen (staying a couple of inches away from the navel), the front of the thigh, and the back of the upper arm.
+Rotate between them week to week, and vary the exact spot within each area, to avoid irritation and lumps under the skin from injecting the same place repeatedly.
+Follow the specific instructions that came with your pen, since recommended sites can vary by product.

 Technique basics

-• Use a new needle each time if your pen uses separate needles.
+• Use a new needle each time if your pen uses separate needles, and never share a pen with anyone.

-• Hold the pen in place for the full count specified in your instructions so the full dose is delivered.
+• Insert as directed, then hold the pen in place for the full count specified in your instructions so the entire dose is delivered.

-• Dispose of needles in a proper sharps container — not the household trash.
+• Dispose of needles and used pens in a proper sharps container, not the household trash.

 If you miss a dose

-Always follow the instructions that came with your specific pen, and ask your pharmacist to walk you through the first injection if you're unsure — they do this all day.
+Always follow the instructions that came with your specific pen, and ask your pharmacist to walk you through the first injection if you are unsure.
+They do this all day and are glad to help.

 About the author